 Though there are many types of grapples out there, there is no hard and fast rule for classifying them.
 Two major types they can be considered into are skeleton bottom and solid bottom.

-Skeleton: This type has only skeletal structure at the bottom, as the name suggests.
+Skeleton Bottom: This type has only skeletal structure at the bottom, as the name suggests.
 Skeleton structures are great for clearing out brushes, stones, and little trees as these unwanted things easily get between the tines.
 One downside is that these get less structural support due to their design.

-The 5 Best Tractor Grapple Reviews
+The 5 Best Lightweight Grapple for Compact Tractor